Man City on brink of title as Chelsea tighten grip on fourth place

 Havertz, played in by Mason Mount's impressive through ball, opened the scoring in the 10th minute and he sealed victory with a fine finish shortly after half-time.

-"I didn't see many teams over-perform against Fulham, they give you a hard time and are difficult to play against," Chelsea boss Thomas Tuchel told the BBC.

-Turning to Havertz, he added: "There are many reasons to maybe talk about why it is a difficult situation (for him in his first season in England) but in the end you are responsible for yourself and he is.
+Chelsea manager Thomas Tuchel, commenting on Havertz, told the BBC: "There are many reasons to maybe talk about why it is a difficult situation (for him in his first season in England) but in the end you are responsible for yourself and he is."

-"He must adapt as quick as possible.
-That is what he is doing and that is what we demand of him."

 Defeat left Fulham in the relegation zone and nine points shy of safety.